Research on Ophthalmic Devices: IOL design and materials, OVDs and IOL injectors.

 - Post-market surveillance analyses of ophthalmic devices

-- Development research on device design and materials including OVDs and IOL injectors.
+- Development research on device design and materials in IOLs, OVDs and IOL-injectors.

 In the developmental phase before a new device is tested in clinical trials there are a number of physical and chemical measurements and tests which can be conducted on the lens material to check its safety and efficacy.
 These activities are typically conducted by the lens polymer manufacturer and the IOL manufacturer.
 The Apple Lab may be contracted to conduct matching parallel measurements and tests to confirm and independently corroborate the manufacturer’s results.

 - optical purity

 - predictive modelling of IOL safety and efficacy

 - Observation of IOL behaviour during and after injection in cadaver eyes, using Miyake-Apple and Miyake-Apple-Choi techniques

 Further information on these services is available from the laboratory.